frederni/TMA4900-MasterThesis/README.md

 # TMA4900-MasterThesis
-A collection of code used in master thesis at NTNU
+A collection of code used in master thesis at NTNU, also including the TeX files for the thesis.

 # Requirements